What style of glasses is right for me?

 Unobtrusive, thin frames that do not draw attention to the width of the face, angular frames (such as square or slightly rectangular frames) or wider frames that give the face added contours and greater definition.
-Nylor or full-rim frames with a tinted, subtle lower edge are also a great alternative for a round face.
+Full-rim frames with a tinted, subtle lower edge are also a great alternative for a round face.

 A heart-shaped or triangular face features a large forehead, prominent cheekbones and a pointed chin.